Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 _**Figure 12.4**.
 Elevation histogram for the Waiho River watershed with a 50-meter bin size._

+The hypsometry of the watershed relies on finding the proportion of elevations above a given point from the lowest elevation to the highest in the basin.
+We can use the histogram data for this, but wee need to do a few things.
+First, a cumulative sum of the histogram elevation distribution should be calculated (and normalized).
+In addition, the cumulative distribution should be reversed such that the elevation fraction is 100% above the minimum elevation and 0% above the maximum.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}